OpenBuildings/functest/guide/functest/getting-started.md

 * __value__ only allow elements that have a value matching the specified one - works for all input fields - input, textarea and select
 * __visible__ only select visible (or hidden) elements

 > __Notice__ Filters are applied on all of the returned elements so its not very performant.
-Aspecially in the case of Selenium Driver - they require a roundtrip to the selenium server for each tag.
-Use them sparingly and with smaller collection of html tags.
+Especially in the case of Selenium Driver - they require a round trip to the selenium server for each tag.
+Use them sparingly and with smaller collection of HTML tags.

 Drivers
 -------

-Functest comes with 2 drivers out of the box - Native and Selenium - but you can write your own drivers (and send pull requests :)) by implementing the methods of the abstract driver.
-Drivers work even if not all of the methods have been implemented, for example native driver does not support any javascript stuff.
+FuncTest comes with 2 drivers out of the box - Native and Selenium - but you can write your own drivers (and send pull requests :)) by implementing the methods of the abstract driver.
+Drivers work even if not all of the methods have been implemented, for example native driver does not support any Javascript stuff.

 To change drivers modify the public $driver_name property: